 Breakthrough

 Science fiction literature traditionally suggested robots with human-like characteristics.
-That is not the mainstream expectation any longer.
+That is no longer the mainstream expectation.

 Levels of Artificial Intelligence